muldjord/leddy/README.md

 The scene rotation and look of each scene is easily customizable through just one XML file per [theme](docs/THEMES.md).
 [Themes](docs/THEMES.md) are, oddly enough, located in subfolders under `themes`.
 A default [theme](docs/THEMES.md) is provided with the software to get you started in no time.

 The project is currently under heavy development and already has a lot of cool features.
 New scene types will be added as I come up with them.
 As of August 8th 2020 it supports fully customizable:
-- Animations (PNG sprite sheet or GIF)
+- Animations (PNG sprite sheet or animated GIF)
-- Chroma-keyed transitions (PNG sprite sheet or GIF)
+- Chroma-keyed transitions (PNG sprite sheet or animated GIF)
 - Weather (using OpenWeatherMap API)
 - Time / Date
 - Rss feed titles as scrolling text